 Since the early days of social media marketing, brands have hired and partnered with influencers to help them connect with specific audiences.
-TikTok is no different.
-It’s important to find users who connect to your target audience and engage them with them in interesting ways.
+TikTok is no different when it commes to influencer marketing.
+It’s important to find TikTok influencers who connect to your target audience and engage them with them in interesting ways.
 Perhaps this means having them showcase your product or creating a dance/trend for your brand.
 This could also mean featuring them on your page or having them visit your office.

 Influencer marketing and partnerships hold a lot of sway among younger generations and can lead to more trust and connection to your brand.

 You or your marketing team must understand the correct ratios and dimensions for TikTok video content.
 A poorly shot video, or content that looks over-produced could go unnoticed or be unwelcome on the platform.
 Instead, find the balance of “real” and “professional” to ensure your content is high quality and easy to consume.